Updated: Mar 31

-Mrs. Karl George (born Jane Alice Strohecker) was from Freeport, Illinois, and from articles I found, she had been recovering from an accident, a stay in the hospital, and an operation.
-It was 1943 when some of the first cards were sent and I'm going with the dates of some newspaper articles.
+Mrs. Karl George (born Jane Alice Strohecker) was from Freeport, Illinois, and from articles I found, she had been recovering from an accident, which caused her to have to stay in the hospital, and later undergo an operation.
+It was 1943 when some of the first cards were sent, and I discovered this as I am going along with the dates of some newspaper articles.
 In the article below, printed April 14, 1943, in the Freeport Journal, Jane sends out a Thank you to those who wished her well:

 Even little Jeri Lee Maves had his tonsillectomy!

-The club that was mentioned on some of her cards were that of the Priscilla Club in which Jane was involved.
+The club that was mentioned on some of her cards were that of the Priscilla Club, which Jane was involved.